Multi-scale Cascaded Foundation Model for Whole-body Organs-at-risk Segmentation: Experiments

 \subsubsection{Experiments on CPCGEA}

-As shown in Table VIII, we compare seven comparison models for the segmentation performance of prostate cancer.
-Since we are dealing with single-label image segmentation, we use four evaluation metrics to comprehensively assess model performance.
-Our designed model improves upon the current best model by 1.78\% in DSC, reduces HD95 by 0.582mm, increases Recall by 1.01\%, and improves Precision by 0.29\%.
+As shown in Table \ref{tab:CPCGEA}, we evaluate seven models for prostate cancer segmentation using four metrics.
+The proposed method attains the best overall performance, exceeding the previous state of the art by 1.78\% in DSC, reducing HD95 by 0.582 mm, and yielding gains of 1.01\% in Recall and 0.29\% in Precision.

-As shown in the eighth row of Fig. 7, we continue the work initiated by our previously proposed model, FSCA-Net, and conducted further exploration on CPCGEA.
-We add experiments with TransCASCADE and Cascaded MERIT, revealing that they exhibit unclear boundary segmentation for prostate cancer regions and struggle to delineate the edges of tumor areas effectively.
+As shown in the fourth row of Fig. \ref{fiveDatasets}, the comparative models fail to clearly delineate the boundaries of the tumor region.
+TransCASCADE and Cascaded MERIT are prone to mistakenly identifying background areas as lesions.